Co-Worker Asks for $10 Starbucks Money for Kids Birthday - AITA for Refusing?

 The Dynamics of Generosity

 Interestingly, the act of giving can also have a significant and positive impact on one's own mental health.
-A study published in Psychological Science found that individuals who engage in voluntary giving tend to experience increased happiness and overall well-being.
-This suggests that the joy of helping others can create a fulfilling cycle of positivity and connection.
+Dr. Paul Bloom, a psychology professor, states, "The act of giving can lead to increased happiness and fulfillment," emphasizing that voluntary giving fosters a sense of connection and well-being.
+This suggests that the joy of helping others can create a fulfilling cycle of positivity.
+Learn more about his work here.

 So, while generosity can foster positive feelings and strengthen social bonds, it should originate from a place of abundance rather than obligation.
-This approach allows for a sustainable practice of giving that enriches both the giver and the receiver.
+This approach allows for a sustainable practice of giving that enriches both the giver and the receiver, as noted by Dr. Terri Orbuch, who asserts, "Healthy relationships are built on the foundation of giving and receiving," suggesting that genuine giving can lead to transformative connections.
+Find out more about her research here.

 Comment from u/TeenySod